eochurchprevails01/Static-Site-Generator/README.md

 # Static Site Generator

-A Python-based static site generator that converts Markdown files to HTML.
-This project was built as part of the boot.dev curriculum, implementing a complete markdown parsing and HTML generation system.
+A Python-based static site generator that converts Markdown files to HTML pages with templates.
+This project was built as part of the boot.dev curriculum, implementing a complete markdown parsing, HTML generation, and site building system.

 ## Features